 In order to understand exactly whether you can qualify for a home loan in Lithuania, study the Responsible Lending Regulations carefully.

-Before applying for a home loan, find out what the average interest rates for these loans are.
-The Bank of Lithuania updates them on its website every month.
-For example, the interest rate for buying a home in Lithuania as of June 2023 was 5.58%, a year ago it was 2.74%.
+Before applying for a housing loan, find out what the average interest rates for these loans are.
+The Bank of Lithuania updates them on its website every month in the section analyzing changes in interest rates in Lithuania.
+Although the data is not yet available for February 2025, and the average interest rate for December 2024 was 4.36%, we can assume that it is now between 4.3–4.5%.

 Loans in Lithuania are divided into the two main categories we are already familiar with: with a variable interest rate (when the value of the rate changes regularly) and with a fixed interest rate (which does not change throughout the life of the contract).